weilandtd/yeast-GEM/.github/CONTRIBUTING.md

     ```
     git clone https://github.com/<your Github name>/yeast-GEM.git
     ```

 4. Check out the branch that you want to contribute to.
 Most likely that will be ``devel``:
     ```
     git checkout devel
     ```

 5. Create a branch for local development based on the previously checked out branch ([see below](#branching-model) for details on the branching model and how to name your branch):
     ```
     git checkout -b name-of-your-branch
     ```

 6. Now you can make your changes locally!
     * Always make your changes in Matlab and never directly editing the model files.
 For loading the model use `loadYeastModel.m`, and for saving the model use `saveYeastModel.m`.
 The latter will ensure all 3 versions of the model (`.xml`, `.yml` & `.txt`) get updated in the same way.
     * If your changes are minor (e.g. a single chemical formula you wish to correct), you can do it directly from the command line.
     * If your changes are not so small and require several steps, create a script that loads the model, reads data (if applicable), changes the model accordingly, and saves the model back.
     * Each script should start with a commented section describing the script, explaining the parameters, and indicating your name and the date it was written.
 Existing functions can clarify what style should be used.
+    * As much as possible follow the model conventions:
+      - For new metabolites and/or reactions, please use `/ComplementaryScripts/otherChanges/getNewIndex.m` for obtaining new ids.
+      - For metabolite and/or reaction names, please avoid any unconventional characters (e.g. Greek letters).
-	* If you add new metabolites and/or rxns to the model, please use `/ComplementaryScripts/otherChanges/getNewIndex.m` for obtaining new ids.
-If you add a new gene, please use as id the [systematic names from SGD](http://seq.yeastgenome.org/help/community/nomenclature-conventions).
+      - For new genes, please use as id the [systematic names from SGD](http://seq.yeastgenome.org/help/community/nomenclature-conventions).
     * Store scripts in the appropriate folder in `/ComplementaryScripts` and data (as `.tsv` files) in the appropriate folder in `/ComplementaryData`.
 If you think no folder is adequate for your script/data, feel free to create your own folder.
 Note that binary data such as `.mat` structures or `.xls` tables cannot be stored in the repo (as they cannot be version-controlled, and they increment too much the size of the repo).
     * When you are done making changes, review locally your changes with `git diff` or any git client, to make sure you are modifying the model as you intended.